-5.25.3.2.2.
+6.1.2.2.2.
 Update Processes

-Currently the integration framework is capable of updating external records in two ways in either 'Create' mode or 'Update' mode, these 'modes' are known within the integration framework as process codes and to try and ensure forwards compatibility these have been made configurable but would obviously require code changes if any other process codes were to become available.
-These process codes are held in table '/BTI/TE_INT_PC'.
-These two process codes would need to be shipped for standard functionality.
+Currently, the integration framework is capable of updating external records in several ways.
+The basic modes are either 'Create' or 'Update' mode.
+These 'modes' are known within the integration framework as process codes.
+Besides these two process codes, some integrations support more PCs such as 'TESTRES' for entering test results.
+To try and ensure forwards compatibility the process codes have been made configurable but would obviously require code changes if any other process codes were to become available.
+The process codes are held in table '/BTI/TE_INT_PC'.

-/BTI/TE_INT_PC - Process Codes
+/BTI/TE INT PC - Process Codes

 Field Description

 PROCESS_CODE The process codes used by the integration framework to perform some kind of action.
-The framework gets shipped with two standard process codes CREATE and UPDATE.

 CODE_DESCRIPTION Description of above code.

-5.25.3.2.3.
+6.1.2.2.3.
 Integration Points